mpjovanovich/course-notes/content/common/git.md

 Git is a powerful tool that you'll almost certainly come across in your career.

-All of the topics below are tied directly or indirectly to Git.

 ## What is Git?

 **Git** is a program that runs on a computer.
 It needs to be installed like any other program: